 This would be an adorable outfit for a really warm or humid day when you’re not 100% sure if it’s going to rain or not.
-Layer a lightweight cardigan in melodramatic purple (this one is actually a light open weave, though it looks thick in the picture) over a fun romper or dress, then slip on a pair of waterproof slides.
-A patterned crossbody bag made of synthetic leather won’t get water damaged, plus it’ll keep your hands free in case you end up having to hold an umbrella.
+Layer an oversized blazer in trendy pale green over a fun romper or dress, then slip on a pair of waterproof slides.
+A PU bucket bag won’t get water damaged, and it’s such a cute detail to add to the look!

 What did you think?